Amorphophallus paeoniifolius: As food

+It is a traditional food of the Batek people in the east coast of the Malay Peninsula; they cook the tubers or ubi hakay by boling them in bamboo.

 In the Philippines, it is known as pongapong.
-The young leaves, stems, and corms are as vegetables or turned into desserts.
+The young leaves, stems, and corms are consumed as vegetables or turned into desserts.
 They are thoroughly cooked to destroy the stinging oxalate crystals.

 As medicine

 The elephant-foot yam is widely used in Indian medicine and is recommended as a remedy in all three of the major Indian medicinal systems: Ayurveda, Siddha and Unani.
 The corm is prescribed in those systems for a variety of ailments.
 The tuber is reported to be useful in treatment of piles.

+Cultivation

+A. paeoniifolius suffers from Dasheen mosaic virus.

+Culture

+In the epic drama film Mother India, the protagonist Nargis finds a small piece of elephant foot yam while ploughing her field during severe famine.